BDehapiot/ETH-ScopeM_Gassler/README.md

 # ETH-ScopeM_Gassler
 Analysis of fungi spore germination

-## Comments
+## To do list
-- Features to be added :
+- Segmentation
     - Measure object elongation (done)
     - Remove early touching objects (to do)
     - Remove border touching objects (done)

+- Results
     - Output CSV (almost done)

-- Exploring data
-    - Exploring data (add object ID on outputs & plots)
+    - Object ID outputs & plots (to do)
-    - Save high resolution plots in JPG
+    - High resolution plots in JPG (to do)

 - Post-analysis
-    - Remove object from the analysis (manually)
+    - Manually reject objects from analysis (to do)